- What are the legal requirements for determining value?

 - Click the ‘Submit Query’ button at the bottom of the page

-2. Use the ‘'Property Portal Map' when wanting to search for sales on a map in a specific neighborhood/area.
+2. Use the ‘'Property Data Search' when wanting to search for sales on a map in a specific neighborhood/area.
 Sales are color-coded by year and displayed on Legend/Layer list.

 - Search for your account or parcel number.

-- Select the ‘Legend’ button at the top of the map to see the years represented by the colors on the map.
+- Under ‘Tools’ at the top of the screen, select the ‘Legend’ to see the years represented by the colors on the map.

 Agricultural land values are established based on a landlord-tenant formula that utilizes income and expenses that are typical to the landlord.
 In the formula, the net income to the landlord is calculated using a published commodity price or grazing rental rate, which is averaged over 10 years, multiplied by the local production yield.
 The yield is based on soil classification or carrying capacity.
 Typical landlord expenses are also averaged over the same 10-year period and subtracted from the landlord’s gross income to arrive at the landlord’s net income.
 The net income is capitalized at a statutory rate of 13% to arrive at the value.